 The Collective is a collaborative, mixed-instrumental ensemble, dedicated to developing skills as artist-citizens through community and audience engagement.
 The Collective consists of five outstanding graduate student performers (open instrumentation) who demonstrate an entrepreneurial spirit, passion for sharing music in innovative ways, and a mentality of ‘thinking outside the box’.

 Additionally, we are looking for young artists who have experience or interest in expanding their skills as composer-performers, arrangers, players of multiple genres, areas of media and technology, advocacy and artivism, and/or secondary instrumental skills.
 Our goal is to identify and support creative musicians interested in expanding their own potential as artist-citizens and artist-leaders within society.

-Members of the Spark Collective take part in a varied curriculum which includes:
+Members of The Collective take part in a varied curriculum which includes:

 • Professional development with leaders in the arts and music field

 • Creating and presenting through-composed, innovative, and engaging performances

 • Cultivating improvisation skills as a performer and facilitator

 • Collaborating with local community organizations and venues

 Prospective members of the ensemble must be accepted into a graduate degree program by the appropriate faculty.
 The new Collective Graduate Assistantships are half-time with 10 hours of work per week, and each member will receive a monetary stipend and a tuition supplement that may boost the value of the positions to over $28,000 each year.
 Priority is given to applicants who have submitted all application materials and completed the audition by Feb.
 25.